Jarmila Wolfe: 2011: Career best ranking

-Groth started off the year at the Brisbane International where she reached the quarterfinals by beating first seed Sam Stosur in the previous round.
+Groth started off the year at the Brisbane International where she reached the quarterfinals by beating No. 1 seed Sam Stosur in the previous round.
 It was Groth's first win against a top-10 player.
 However, she lost to German Andrea Petkovic.
 She then competed at the Hobart International where she defeated Johanna Larsson, Tamira Paszek, fourth seed Roberta Vinci and Klára Zakopalová all in straight sets to reach the final.
 Groth defeated Bethanie Mattek-Sands in the final to gain her second WTA title.
-In doubles, Groth and her partner Zakopalová won their first-round match in straight sets and then defeated fourth seeds Natalie Grandin and Vladimíra Uhlířová in the quarterfinals.
+In doubles, Groth and her partner Zakopalová won their first-round match in straight sets and then against fourth seeds Natalie Grandin and Vladimíra Uhlířová in the quarterfinals.
 They lost to Kateryna Bondarenko and Līga Dekmeijere in the semifinals.
 At the Australian Open, she lost in the first round to 2009 US Open semifinalist Yanina Wickmayer in a close three-set match.